This allergy season is a whopper.

 Protect & Clean Your Bedding

-Approximately 80% of allergy sufferers are allergic to the waste of decomposed dust mites.
-Yes, you read that right, decomposed bugs, smaller than a grain of sand, too minute to be seen with the human eye.
+Many allergy sufferers are allergic to dust mites and the waste they produce.
+Smaller than a grain of sand, too small to be seen with the human eye, they are present in most homes.
 Your mattress and pillows should be encased in dust-mite-proof covers to prevent any allergic reactions.
 Also frequently changing and washing your bedding is essential.
+Decreasing the humidity levels in your home, especially your bedroom, can help.

 Invest In A Good Air Filter